darad124/darad124/README.md

 - 👋 Hi, I’m @darad124
 - 👀 I’m  a React and NextJs developer
 - 🌱 I’m currently learning 3djs
-- 💞️ I’m looking to collaborate on any front end projecty
+- 💞️ I’m looking to collaborate on any front end project
 - 📫 How to reach me

 <!---